AckerlyXu/heima/articles/redis-cache/cache-how-to-troubleshoot.md

 High CPU usage on the client is an indication that the system cannot keep up with the work that it has been asked to perform.
 This means that the client may fail to process a response from Redis in a timely fashion even though Redis sent the response very quickly.

 #### Measurement
-Monitor the System Wide CPU usage through the Azure Portal Preview or through the associated performance counter.
+Monitor the System Wide CPU usage through the Azure Portal or through the associated performance counter.
 Be careful not to monitor *process* CPU because a single process can have low CPU usage at the same time that overall system CPU can be high.
 Watch for spikes in CPU usage that correspond with timeouts.
 As a result of high CPU, you may also see high `in: XXX` values in `TimeoutException` error messages as described in the [Burst of traffic](#burst-of-traffic) section.

 > [!NOTE]
 > StackExchange.Redis 1.1.603 and later includes the `local-cpu` metric in `TimeoutException` error messages.
 Ensure you using the latest version of the [StackExchange.Redis NuGet package](https://www.nuget.org/packages/StackExchange.Redis/).
 There are bugs constantly being fixed in the code to make it more robust to timeouts so having the latest version is important.